shaefelinger/codepedia/src/VUE/vuex.md

 -> can be complex functions

 - NEVER directly access the store
-- always use commit() in the component
+- always use `commit()` in the component
+- good practice: name of mutations in CAPS

 ------